chin8628/Reg2Calendar/README.md

 # Reg2Calendar
 Generate calendar file format (.ics) from study table which come from reg.kmitl.ac.th

+**Warning!** A Lab class isn't supported.
+You need to create event on calendar app by yourself.

 ## Installation
 - pip install -r requirement.txt